Bryce Alford

-Bryce Michael Alford (born January 18, 1995) is an American professional basketball player for Zastal Zielona Góra of the Polish Basketball League.
+Bryce Michael Alford (born January 18, 1995) is an American former professional basketball player who is an assistant coach for the Oklahoma City Blue of the NBA G League.
 He played college basketball for the UCLA Bruins.
 He set school records for the most three-point field goals made in a game, season, and career.
 He earned first-team all-conference honors in the Pac-12 as a senior in 2016–17.

 As a senior in high school in New Mexico, Alford set a state single-season scoring record, and was named the state's top high school player.
 He was named one of the top freshmen in the Pac-12 in his first season with UCLA.
 As a sophomore in 2014–15, he became the team's starting point guard and set the Bruins' record for most three-pointers made in a season.
 Alford moved to shooting guard as a senior, when he surpassed his own single-season record and became the Bruins' career leader in three-pointers made.
 After going undrafted in the 2017 NBA draft, he began his pro career playing two seasons for the Oklahoma City Blue in the NBA G League.
-He has also played in Germany and Portugal.
+He also played in Germany, Portugal, Poland, and the Czech Republic.
 He is the son of former basketball player Steve Alford, who was also his head coach at UCLA.